Justice Connection Pro Bono Legal Network

 If you’re a current or recent DOJ employee seeking legal support related to actions taken by the current administration, email us at intake@thejusticeconnection.org to be connected with one of our attorney volunteers.
 Please use a personal email when contacting us.

 If you’re a DOJ alum interested in joining the Legal Network as an attorney volunteer, thank you; your help is needed and will make a difference to your former colleagues.
 Please contact us at alumni@thejusticeconnection.org.
-(You need to be a member of a bar).
+You need to be an active member of a state bar.
+We recently purchased an umbrella malpractice insurance plan so you don’t need to have your own.